-The Company intends to pay its non-employee directors annual compensation of \$ for their services.
-In addition, non-employee directors will receive a fee of \$ for each Board of Directors meeting attended in person.
-Non-employee directors attending any committee meetings in person will receive an additional fee of \$ for each committee meeting attended, unless the committee meeting is held on the day of a meeting of the Board of Directors.
+The Company intends to pay its non-employee directors annual compensation of \$15,000 for their services.
+In addition, non-employee directors will receive a fee of \$1,000 for each Board of Directors meeting attended in person.
+Non-employee directors attending any committee meetings in person will receive an additional fee of \$1,000 for each committee meeting attended, unless the committee meeting is held on the day of a meeting of the Board of Directors.
+Non-employee directors will also receive an additional fee of \$250 for each telephonic meeting attended.
 Non-employee directors will also be reimbursed for reasonable expenses incurred to attend director and committee meetings.
 Officers of the Company who are directors will not be paid any directors' fees.
-Non-employee directors will receive, upon initial election to the Board of Directors and annually thereafter, an option to purchase shares of Common Stock, which will vest over years.
+Non-employee directors will receive, upon initial election to the Board of Directors, an option to purchase 10,000 shares of Common Stock, and annually thereafter will receive an option to purchase 5,000 shares of Common Stock.
+These options will become exercisable over two years.